SpinalHDL/VexRiscv/README.md

 Multi way cache implementation with writh-through and allocate on read strategy.
 (Documentation is WIP)

-You can invalidate the whole cache via the 0x500F instruction, and you can invalidate a address range of one line via the instruction 0x500F | RS1 << 15 where RS1 should not be X0.
+You can invalidate the whole cache via the 0x500F instruction, and you can invalidate a address range (single line size) via the instruction 0x500F | RS1 << 15 where RS1 should not be X0 and point to one byte of the desired address to invalidate.

 #### MulPlugin